Walton EMC has done the homework to find local solutions that avoid the trash heap, put money in your pocket and benefit local charities

 - F.I.S.H.
 Thrift Stores in Monroe and Loganville accept small household appliances.
 The Monroe store also accepts large appliances.
 Proceeds benefit Faith In Serving Humanity Ministries, including a children’s summer feeding program that Walton EMC employees support as volunteers.

-- Habitat for Humanity ReStore in Athens and Lawrenceville accepts working household appliances, large and small, except dishwashers.
+- Habitat for Humanity ReStore in Athens and Lawrenceville accept working household appliances, large and small, except dishwashers.

 - Goodwill, which has several locations throughout Walton EMC’s service area, will accept radios, lamps, clocks and other small appliances that are in good working order.